 - Be honest and open — lies always come out in the end and magnify the problem.

-- If you use celebrity endorsement, make sure they are representative of the image you want for your product and investigate them thoroughly.
+- If you use celebrity endorsements, make sure they are representative of the image you want for your product and investigate them thoroughly.
 You don’t want to be caught with OJ Simpson as your image.

 Building a better brand doesn’t happen overnight.
 If you have a new brand, give serious consideration to the attributes you want consumers to associate with your brand.
 Build a strategy that ensures those attributes come out in a natural and consistent way.
 If you have an established brand, rebranding takes time and, at least in the beginning, can seem like you’re moving backward as your customers may resist change, preferring the status quo over something more aligned with changes in values about members of your target market.
 It’s tempting to avoid evolving to avoid the almost inevitable backlash but that’s not what’s best for your brand in the long run.

 Good luck and let me know if this advice helps as you work toward building a better brand.

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.